indeedeng/fibtest/README.md

 and video of [Dave Chiluk's presentation at KubeCon 2019](https://youtu.be/UE7QX98-kO0).

 The important thing to understand is that this bug affects performance in proportion to the number of cores on the machine.
-This test will not be effective at demonstrating the bug on a 4 core machine.
-At least 32 cores are recommended.
+This test will not be as definitive on a  4 core machine. as on a higher core count machine.

 ## Running fibtest